SarahU/TDDForTestersWorkshop/README.md

 **Installation instructions**
 Python 3.6 - not 3.7 - see issues above
-Please select to 'add the PYTHONPATH to your environment variables' option
+Please select to 'add the PYTHONPATH to your environment variables option

 Also install:
 pip install -U Flask